-Either way, once a mobile number has been successfully taken over, criminals will receive text messages containing password reset/verification codes (often referred to as 2SA or 2FA).
-This gives them access to your existing online accounts - banking and email accounts are major targets for such attacks.
+Once a mobile number has been successfully taken over, criminals will receive your text messages, including those containing password resets and verification codes (often referred to two-factor authentication or multi-factor authentication codes).
+This then gives them access to your existing online accounts, with banking and email accounts being major targets.

-A typical indicator of an Unauthorised Port/SIM Swap is the loss of phone coverage or reception of the affected mobile phone.
+A typical indicator of an Unauthorised Port or SIM Swap is an SOS message on your mobile phone, indicating a loss of phone coverage or reception.
 SOS in this instance means that your network provider is no longer providing service to your device.
-Other common indicators in addition to your phone SOS display includes being locked out of accounts such as Internet banking, emails, or other services that rely on password reset/verification codes.
+Other common indicators include being locked out of accounts such as Internet banking, emails, social media, or other services that rely on password reset or verification codes.

-Please Note: If you receive a text from your mobile provider (or another telco) that your number is about to be ported, respond ASAP to the company who have sent the text as you may be able to stop the port.
+Please Note: If you receive a text from your mobile provider (or another telecommunications provider) that your number is about to be ported, respond immediately to the company who have sent the text as you may be able to stop the port.

 For additional support or information, contact IDCARE by submitting a Get Help Form or call 1800 595 160 (Aus) or 0800 121 068 (NZ).